albertattard/spring-boot-camp/docs/02-data/06-custom-queries.md

 That's it!!

 No need to add code, as Spring Data JPA will take care of the rest.
-The method name is not random and Spring is using the method name to determine what needs to be done.
+The method name is not random, and Spring Data JPA is using the method name to determine what needs to be done.
 Following is a breakdown of the method name (`findAllByCountryIgnoreCase`)

 1. `findAll` (or just `find`): indicates that this method will query the table.
 We can prefix the method name with: `read…By`, `query…By`, and `get…By` instead.
 1. `By`: indicates that a set of filters will follow
 1. `Country`: the property name (not necessarily the column name) by which we will filter
 1. `IgnoreCase`: indicate that the filter should be case-insensitive

-Note that while we are not adding actual code, the method name has logic bound to it and thus it needs to be tested like any other code.
+Note that while we are not adding any actual code, the method name has logic bound to it and thus it needs to be tested like any other code.

-1. Create a repository (integration) test
+1. Create a repository (**integration**) test

+   Note that our new test will interact with a PostgreSQL database, thus it is an integration test.

    Create file `src/test-integration/java/demo/boot/OfficesRepositoryTest.java`